Monitoring the process of alcohol fermentation

 A = absorbance (calculated from T) A = - log T

-Alma Kapun Dolinar and Irena Štrumbelj Drusany, Boštjan Ozimek, Biotehniški izobraževalni center Ljubljana
+Prepared by: Alma Kapun Dolinar and Irena Štrumbelj Drusany, Boštjan Ozimek, Biotehniški izobraževalni center Ljubljana